ufosc/club-resources/CONTRIBUTING.md

 ### Submit Changes

-1. Create a fork or branch to tackle a specific issue
+1. Create a fork or branch of dev to tackle a specific issue
 	- Team members branch off of dev and follow this [guide](https://guides.github.com/introduction/flow/)
+		- You can become a team member through our [Discord](https://discordapp.com/invite/Gsxej6u)
 	- Others make a [fork](https://guides.github.com/activities/forking/)
   - Name it after the issue or feature you are working on
 2. Follow the style guidelines below